Harshitn1995/Jarvis/docs/README/users.md

 So, what's next?

-We hope this has warmed you up to all the concepts related to users and their application across your WebEngage dashboard.
+We hope this has warmed you up to all the concepts related to users and their application across your Jarvis dashboard.
 Let's walk you through how you can analyse users to gain deep insights into their preferences and personas.

 *   Analyzing Users